-This draft total dissolved gas abatement plan (GAP) provides details on operational and structural measures that the Public Utility District No. 2 of Grant County, Washington (Grant PUD) plans to implement as part of its fish-spill program for the year 2014.
+This total dissolved gas abatement plan (GAP) provides details on operational and structural measures that the Public Utility District No. 2 of Grant County, Washington (Grant PUD) plans to implement as part of its fish-spill program for the year 2015.
 These measures are intended to result in compliance with Washington State's water quality standards for total dissolved gas (TDG) at the Priest Rapids Hydroelectric Project (Project).
 The Washington Department of Ecology (WDOE) establishes Washington state water quality standards for TDG during the non-fish and fish-spill seasons.
-This current year's plan (2014) is an update to the 2013 GAP submitted to WDOE and the Federal Energy Regulatory Commission (FERC) on January 2, and February 15, 2013, respectively.
+This current year's GAP (2015) is an update to the 2014 GAP submitted to the WDOE and the Federal Energy Regulatory Commission (FERC) on January 7, 2014.

 Proposed operational abatement measures include minimizing involuntary spill by scheduling maintenance operations based on predicted flows, continuing to participate in the Hourly Coordination Agreement, which uses automatic control logic to maintain preset reservoir levels at the mid-Columbia River dams in order to meet load requirements and prevent involuntary spill, and attempting to maximize turbine flows by setting minimum generation requirements for its power purchasers.
 Operational abatement measures will also include (when feasible) participation in regional operator meetings to discuss regional TDG abatement measures, coordination of regional spill amounts and locations, and implementation of preemptive spill to avoid periods of high involuntary spill.
 In addition, Grant PUD will consult with WDOE on any non-routine operational changes that may affect TDG, as well as manage fish-spill programs to meet TDG water quality standards through coordination with the Priest Rapids Coordinating Committee (PRCC).
-Grant PUD will also conduct biological monitoring for gas bubble trauma (GBT) during the fish-spill season.
+Grant PUD will consult with the PRCC and NOAA Fisheries to determine if biological monitoring for gas bubble trauma (GBT) during the 2015 fish-spill season is necessary.

 Structural TDG abatement measures include operation of the Wanapum Fish Bypass (WFB), which is designed to safely pass juvenile outmigrating salmonids while minimizing TDG uptake.
-Construction began in September of 2011 to modify three existing tainter gate spillbays to create the Priest Rapids Fish Bypass (PRFB).
-The PRFB is being constructed to safely pass juvenile salmonids during their outmigration and to comply with TDG water quality standards.
-In accordance with the terms and conditions contained in the Project's 401 water quality certificate (WQC; WDOE 2007), Grant PUD will conduct TDG evaluations during the first year of PRFB operation (scheduled for fish-spill season 2014; see Hendrick and Keeler 2011 for more details) to determine any potential TDG impacts.
+Construction of the Priest Rapids Fish Bypass (PRFB) was completed in April of 2014 and was operated as the primary means of outmigration during the 2014 fish-spill season.
+The PRFB was constructed to safely pass juvenile salmonids during their outmigration and to comply with TDG water quality standards.
+In accordance with the terms and conditions contained in the Project's 401 water quality certificate (WQC; WDOE 2007), Grant PUD conducted TDG evaluations during the first part of August 2014 (see Hendrick and Keeler 2011 for more details) to determine any potential TDG impacts.
+The final draft of this evaluation was not available at the time of this 2015 GAP, but will be available on, or before December 31, 2015.
 The installation of the new advanced turbines at Wanapum Dam is completed, with the final unit installed in October of 2013.
-Additionally, in accordance with the terms and conditions contained in the 401 WQC (WDOE 2007) Grant PUD has conducted TDG evaluations with all 10 advanced turbines in operation in October of 2013 in accordance with the Wanapum Dam Advanced Turbine Total Dissolved Gas Evaluation (see Keeler 2012 for more details), to determine the impact, if any, the operation has on TDG.
-Results from these evaluations will be made available by December 31, 2013.
+Additionally, in accordance with the terms and conditions contained in the 401 WQC (WDOE 2007) Grant PUD conducted TDG evaluations with all 10 advanced turbines in operation in October of 2013 in accordance with the Wanapum Dam Advanced Turbine Total Dissolved Gas Evaluation (see Keeler 2012c for more details), to determine the impact, if any, the operation has on TDG.
+Results from these evaluations are presented in Keeler 2014a and were submitted to the WDOE/PRCC and the FERC on December 13, 2013 and February 20, 2014, respectively.